jadianes/jadianes.github.io/_posts/2015-05-12-spark-py-notebooks-basics.md

 ## Instructions

-A good way of using these notebooks is by first cloning the repo, and then starting your own [IPython notebook](http://ipython.org/notebook.html) in **pySpark mode**.
+A good way of using these notebooks is by first cloning [the GitHub repo](https://github.com/jadianes/spark-py-notebooks), and then starting your own [IPython notebook](http://ipython.org/notebook.html) in **pySpark mode**.
 For example, if we have a *standalone* Spark installation running in our `localhost` with a maximum of 6Gb per node assigned to IPython: